haxiomic/dts2hx/ROADMAP.md

 	- set it on function signatures, check if resulting line length > x
 	- if > x, re-print with multiLineFields

-- Formatting issues in Typescript.hx
+- Issue: struct/function formatting problems in Typescript.hx

+- Issue: toSafeIdent(), result can be just `_` which has special meaning in haxe

 - Issue: Global.hx, multiple root Global.hx's will override each other